 The flats of the quotient space are precisely the flats of PG$(k,q)$ containing $\Omega$, (see e.g. \cite{Ball2015}).

 An $[n, k, d]_q$ code $C$ is determined by an associated generator matrix, $G$.
 Up to code equivalence, the columns of $G$ can be considered as an $n$-multiset $\G$ of points in $PG(k-1,q)$, at most $n-d$ per hyperplane (subspace of co-dimension $1$).
 Any hyperplane meeting $\G$ in $n-d$ points is said to be a \textit{secant} of $\G$.
-We may thus discus codes in terms of equivalent objects known as \textit{projective systems} (see e.g. \cite{Tsfasman2007}).
+We may thus discuss codes in terms of equivalent objects known as \textit{projective systems} (see e.g. \cite{Tsfasman2007}).

 A projective $[n, k, d]_q$ system is a finite unordered family $\G$ of points in $\Sigma =\text{PG}(k-1,q)$ that does not lie entirely in a hyperplane of $\Sigma$.
 Though generally, $\G$ may be a multiset, we shall employ a slight abuse of notation, writing $\mathcal{G} \subseteq \Sigma$, and $|\G|$ to denote the cardinality of $\G$ counting multiplicities.
 For a point $P$, we denote by $\mu(P)$ the multiplicity of $P$ in $\G$.
 The parameters $n, k,$ and $ d $ are defined as follows: